-Site plan approval by the village council, after a public hearing, shall be required for all development within the Village, except for the following: 25 or fewer residential units, new construction or additions to non-residential buildings not exceeding 4,000 square feet, new construction or additions to industrial buildings not exceeding 5,000 square feet, new construction or additions to mixed-use developments not exceeding 20,000 square feet, and other minor proposed development applications as determined by the director.
-No certificate(s) of occupancy shall be issued for any building or buildings unless all facilities included in the approved site plan have been provided.
+Site plan approval by the village council, after a public hearing, shall be required for all development within the Village, except for the following: 25 or fewer residential units, new construction or additions to non-residential buildings not exceeding fewer than 4,000 square feet, new construction or additions to industrial buildings not exceeding fewer than 5,000 square feet, new construction or additions to mixed-use developments not exceeding fewer than 20,000 square feet, and other minor proposed development applications as determined by the director.
+No certificate(s) of occupancy shall be issued for any buildings or buildings unless all facilities included in the approved site plan have been provided.
 The director may, if it is deemed necessary, retain consultants to assist in the review of an application for site plan approval.

-The following types of proposed development and construction shall utilize the minor site plan review and approval process: 25 or fewer residential units, new construction or additions to non-residential buildings not exceeding 4,000 square feet, new construction or additions to industrial buildings not exceeding 5,000 square feet, new construction or additions to mixed-use developments not exceeding 20,000 square feet, and other minor proposed development applications as determined by the director.
+The following types of proposed development and construction shall utilize the minor site plan review and approval process: 25 or fewer residential units, new construction or additions to non-residential buildings not exceeding fewer than 4,000 square feet, new construction or additions to industrial buildings not exceeding fewer than 5,000 square feet, new construction or additions to mixed-use developments not exceeding fewer than 20,000 square feet, and other minor proposed development applications as determined by the director.